-All complaints where a third party has identified a construction activity as being unsatisfactory or unacceptable will be dealt with promptly and efficiently in accordance with the complaint and dispute response outlined in the Project's Stage 2A EMS.
+All complaints where a third party has identified a construction activity as being unsatisfactory or unacceptable will be dealt with promptly and efficiently in accordance with the complaint and dispute response outlined in the Project's Stage 2A and Stage 2B EMS.

-AIE will operate a free 24-hour Community Information Line (1800 789 177) where members of the community can leave details about an inquiry, they may have regarding construction activities related to heritage.
-This message will be passed on to site personnel and/or the Stakeholder Engagement Team, as appropriate.
+AIE will operate a free 24-hour Community Information Line (1800 789 177) where members of the community can leave details about an inquiry they may have regarding construction activities related to heritage.
+This message will be passed on to site personnel and/or the Stakeholder Engagement Team as appropriate.
+The phone number is listed on the AIE website (https://ausindenergy.com/contact-us/) and will be provided on all community newsletters.
+The AIE HSE Manager has notified the Port Kembla Harbour Environment Group of the Community Information Line.

 Initial responses to complaints will be provided within 24 hours of the complaint being received.
 As part of the response, a review of the activity will be undertaken.
 If required and possible, immediate changes will be made to reduce any impact on the community.
-In some cases, the issues cannot be resolved immediately, and ongoing actions might be required to resolve the issue.
+In some cases, if the issues cannot be resolved immediately, ongoing actions might be required to resolve the issue.

-All complaints related to air quality will be recorded in a Complaints and Disputes Register.
+All complaints related to heritage will be recorded in a Complaints and Disputes Register.
 The following information will be recorded for each complaint: